-This has been a dream of John's for over a year now... turning a whole cauliflower into an impressive veggie option at the thanksgiving table.
-He also wanted it to kind of look like a turkey... hence the cauli floret booties.
+This has been a dream of hot for food’s for a while now… roasting a whole cauliflower into an impressive veggie option at the thanksgiving or holiday table.
+It needed to look kinda like a turkey... hence the cauli floret booties.
 Comical, but in reality there's no unsightly animal bones around that need covering up.
-Regardless of it's turkey-like appearance, it's SUPER tasty and very savoury.
-In fact, this gravy that's basted all over the cauliflower might just be our new go to vegan gravy recipe!
+Regardless of its turkey-like appearance, it's SUPER tasty and very savory.
+In fact, this gravy that's basted all over the cauliflower might just be your new fave go-to vegan gravy recipe!

 You can see how it all came together in this week's thanksgiving challenge video.